lamarquise/printf/README.md

 Called from Parse Flags.c, it is a regular atoi which also counts the string size of the number it is converting from a string to an int, this number is stored in an int passed as a param.
+OK basically: it returns an int like the regular atoi, a number that was a string, but the length of that string is stored in a pointer to an int that was passed to latoi as an argument.

 ft fstrjoin():
 A secure version of strjoin(), can take either pointers sent in param being